sadaszewski/smqsched/README.md

 at the same time allowing for only one acquisition task at a time, while keeping the computation tasks running in parallel.
 This is also the reason for the previous point of planning execution in such an order that the final output starts coming in as soon as possible.
-It can be restated in other words - since **smqsched** runs multiple queues it tries to keep them all full at all times.
+It can be restated in other words - since **smqsched** runs multiple queues it tries to keep them all full at all times and prioritizes delivering data to most recently added tasks in case of congestion.

 ### Support progressive task output